PDF to HTML Conversion

 It may sound unorthodox, but if you have an information container that can contain and retain the integrity of both the textual and graphical information you need, why not use it for that purpose?
 Certain processes for constructing a website can’t be totally done away with altogether, like the HTML coding aspect.
 It can only be facilitated.

 Converting PDF to HTML is nothing new.
-There are many conversion software applications out there that provide the functionality - ours included.
+There are many conversion software applications out there that provide the functionality – our Able2extract Professional included.

-For instance, you can convert a PDF file made from PowerPoint into HTML and still have the original colours and designs.
-So whatever type of information you find, you can incorporate that into your website while having control over the conversion process.
+Able2Extract Professional gives users full control over PDF to HTML conversion process.
+For instance, you can even convert a PDF file made from PowerPoint to HTML and still have the original colours and designs.